texas-egads/EGaDS-OpenGL-StarterKit/README.md

 > **Note:** Support for **Mac** builds is coming soon, for now it is not supported.

 ## For Linux
 Make sure your system has the **necessary drivers** for your graphics card.
-Installation instructions for those depend on your distribution.
+The installation instructions for those depend on your distribution.
 Also make sure you have a **C/C++ compiler**.
 You can verify this by doing a check to see if you can see the compiler information.
 ```
 g++ --version
 ```